nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 # Spin-Orbit Density Functional Theory (SODFT)

-The spin-orbit DFT module (SODFT) in the NWChem code allows for the variational treatment of the one-electron spin-orbit operator within the DFT framework.
-The implementation requires the definition of an effective core potential (ECP) and a matching spin-orbit potential (SO).
+The spin-orbit DFT module (SODFT) in the NWChem code allows for the variational
+treatment of the one-electron spin-orbit operator within the DFT framework.
+Calculations
+can be performed either with an electron relativistic approach (ZORA) or with an
+effective core potential (ECP) and a matching spin-orbit potential (SO).
+The current
-The current implementation does NOT use symmetry.
+implementation does NOT use symmetry.

 The actual SODFT calculation will be performed when the input module encounters the TASK directive ([TASK](Top-level#TASK "wikilink")).